Hunnestad Monument: DR 283

-Ásbjôrn placed this stone in memory of Tumi, Gunni Hand's son.

 Image stones DR 284 through DR 286

 The three image stones, without any rune inscription, show three illustrations of a huge animal.
 One of them, DR 284 (Hunnestad 3), shows an animal ridden by a woman who has two snakes in her hands.
 She appears to be the wolf-riding giantess Hyrrokkin who helped the Æsir push Balder's ship into the sea during his funeral, and thus she would be an appropriate image for a funerary monument.
 The wolf has a mane and pointed ears similar to the depiction of the wolf on the Tullstorp Runestone (DR 271) and the two wolves on the Lund 1 Runestone (DR 314).
 The second image stone (the now lost DR 286), as depicted on Ole Worm's illustration, shows the animal beside a man's mask and the third image stone (the now found DR 285) shows the animal alone.